Categories: Plastic Surgery Blog

 Breast Augmentation for Athletes & Active Women

-At Feel Beautiful Plastic Surgery, Dr. Steve Laverson approaches breast augmentation for active women with a singular philosophy: enhance beauty without disturbing function.
-His methods prioritize comfort, proportion, and the freedom to move naturally.
-Each operation is custom-built—never rushed, never standardized—crafted to harmonize strength, symmetry, and confidence.
+At Feel Beautiful Plastic Surgery, Dr. Steve Laverson approaches breast augmentation for active women with a philosophical foundation: empower her beauty and promote her performance.
+His methods prioritize comfort, allure, and the freedom to move naturally.
+Each operation is custom-designed—never rushed, never standardized—crafted for harmony, strength, symmetry, and confidence.

 Enhancing the Athletic Figure — Without Compromise

-Dr. Laverson begins by understanding the whole person: her routine, her sports, her expectations, and her relationship with her body.
-For athletes, the right implant is not simply about size—it’s about balance, feel, and freedom of motion.
-Every incision, pocket, and suture is chosen to maintain the integrity of the chest wall, prevent interference with workouts, and yield results that appear effortlessly natural.
+Dr. Laverson begins by understanding the whole person: her routine, her sports, her expectations, her relationship with her body.
+For athletes, the right implant is not simply about size—it’s about shape, feel, relationships, and freedom of motion.
+Every incision, pocket, and suture must maintain integrity of the chest wall, prevent interference with training, and produce effortlessly natural results.

 Understanding Breast Augmentation for the Lean, Athletic Body

-Athletic women often have less soft-tissue coverage and more defined muscle tone.
+Athletic women often have less soft-tissue coverage and more defined muscles.
 These features demand precise planning to ensure natural movement and longevity of results.
-With meticulous multi-layer suturing and delicate handling of tissues, Dr. Laverson designs a stable pocket that holds the implant securely while allowing the overlying anatomy to function normally.
+With meticulous multi-layer suturing and delicate handling of tissues, Dr. Laverson designs a stable pocket that securely and aesthetically positions the implant while allowing overlying anatomy to move normally.

-He protects sensory nerves and muscular attachments through careful dissection under magnification.
+Sensory nerves to the nipple-areola and muscular attachments on the ribs are protected with skilled anatomical passage.
 The outcome: soft, supple, naturally contoured breasts that respond to motion just as the body was designed to.
 His philosophy is simple—move beautifully, feel beautifully.

 Above vs. Below the Muscle — Choosing the Right Placement for You